A woman carrying a crate of freshly harvested organic vegetables from her plot.

 Buy food for your business from organic and regenerative farms and ranches.
 Companies, including restaurants, cafeterias, and grocery stores, can play an important role in localization efforts by virtue of their purchasing power and integration into supply chains.
 Examples include:

-- Bird-friendly beef, such as Audubon’s Conservation Ranching program, Blue Nest Beef, and American Farmland Trust’s Sustainable Grazing Project.
+- Bird-friendly beef, such as Audubon’s Conservation Ranching Program, Blue Nest Beef, and American Farmland Trust’s Sustainable Grazing Project.

 - Here is a buying guide from the Audubon Society.